jirimilos/802.11ad-phy-sim/README.md

     month   = {Oct}
     }

-If you also use measured indoor channel characteristics at 60GHz, please, cite:
+If you also use the measured indoor channel characteristics at 60GHz, please, cite: